Sagar Patil

 To solve this, we simply add AES256-CBC symmetric key encryption, with a key derived from a passphrase.

 Now, instead of sending the bare MessagePack encoded packet, we send a base64-encoded ciphertext.
-The reason for using base64 is so that it's easy to know where a transmission ends by just checking if there's an endline.
+The reason to use base64 rather than a binary stream is so we can delimit exchanges with newlines - just made implementation easier.

 EMU State Machine